 Hi there, I’m Young.

-I know what it’s like, because I’ve been there.
-I grew up in South Korea with intense societal and familial pressure to perform and conform.
+I’ve been there.
+I grew up in Seoul, South Korea with intense societal and familial pressure to perform in school and at work.
 Working in a corporate environment for 15 years, I learned to suppress my natural instincts in order to show up professionally at work.
-My personal journey to becoming a therapist has been one of unlearning shame and reconnecting with myself, all of myself.
+My personal journey to becoming a therapist has been one of unlearning shame and reconnecting with myself.

-I’ve lived equal parts of my life in Asia and North America.
-For a long time, I felt as if I ‘existed between worlds.’
-In my efforts to develop a coherent cultural identity, I have gained a deep awareness of the nuances of both Eastern collectivist culture and Western individualism.
+I’ve lived equal parts of my life in East Asia and North America.
+Growing up, I struggled to develop a coherent cultural identity, and often felt as if I ‘exist between worlds.’
+As a result of my efforts, though, I have gained a deep appreciation of the nuances of both Eastern collectivist culture and Western individualism.
 This cultural sensitivity informs my practice and enables me to support my clients in exploring personal identity, resolving inter-generational conflict, and navigating a multicultural relationship.

 I invite you to dig deep in our sessions together.
-I believe there is so much of you that is waiting to be brought to light, the beautiful qualities that bring meaning to your life, and the pain that is waiting to be seen and heard.
+I believe there is so much of you that is waiting to be brought to light, the unique qualities that bring meaning to your life, and the pain that yearns to be seen and heard.
 I create safety by being real with my clients; the feedback I get most often is that I ask good questions.

 I hope that at the end of our work together, you will walk away with an unshakable sense of calm and clarity, and a deep knowing that you are enough, and that you are going to be okay.